 - Self-paced learning is designed to support the concepts explored during real-time sessions.
 This may include readings, reflections, worksheets, videos, and audio recordings.
 Self-paced learning includes applying concepts directly to your organization through the development of organizational plans, and suggested conversations to facilitate with your staff or board members.

-- Open space may be in-person or virtual and is an unstructured time for participants to come together to network, discuss what is on their minds, and further explore the application of content to their organizations.
+- Collaborative open space may be in-person or virtual and is an unstructured time for participants to come together to network, discuss what is on their minds, and further explore the application of content to their organizations.

 The program uses an online learning management system called Canvas.
 The Canvas ‘course’ site will serve as a central location for resources and agendas, and provides space for participants to engage asynchronously with one another, program facilitators, and guest speakers.